luizbezerra-pinheiro-zz/FinanciX/README.md

 As the server is in localhost, to be able to use the Database it's mandatory that the Smartphone and the server are in the same network.

+This project was in collaboration with other student, I made the backend and he made the frontend.
 In the future I will make the server online using http://000webhost.com/